redu/wally.js/README.md

 3. Answer
 4. Author

-To explain a few about them, a `Wall` has many `Post` which in turn has many `Answer`.
+To explain a little about them, a `Wall` has many `Post` which in turn has many `Answer`.
 A `Post` and an `Answer` are made by an `Author`, who can create many `Post` and `Answer`.

 ### Entities' URLs
-Of course, almost every entity is mapped to a URL on Wally service.
+Of course, almost every entity is mapped to an URL on Wally service.
 The exception is `Author`, because it is treated as an embedded entity, ie we don't need to access it through and URl because it is already inside the `Post` and `Answer` structure.

 * Wall
     - GET `/walls` (get a list of Walls)